germal/OpenCVB/README.md

 -   Edit the CameraDefines.hpp file to turn on the interface to the Zed 2 camera.

-The Zed 2 camera is always installed in the C:\\Program Files (x86)\\ZED SDK (regardless of the version) so no additional changes are required.
+The Zed 2 camera support is always installed in the C:\\Program Files (x86)\\ZED SDK (regardless of the version) so no additional changes are required to the supporting C++ project.

 **VTK Support**